 The ISA maximum subscription limit is currently £20,000 and there is no longer a restriction on the amount that may be invested in a cash ISA.
 The overall investment limits on ISAs mean that a couple could save a substantial amount in tax-efficient savings accounts.
 Any adult under 40 will be able to open a new Lifetime ISA.
 Up to £4,000 can be saved each year (until 50) and savers will receive a 25% bonus from the government on this money.
 Broadly, money invested in this type of account can be saved until the investor is 60 and used as retirement income, or it can be withdrawn to help buy a first home.

-You can invest regular sums into National Savings banks and building societies.
-Those willing to accept the possibility of greater risk perhaps equalling greater reward might consider other types of accounts.
-Such as the stock market, stock market-linked investments or buy-to-let property.
+Regular sums can be invested in National Savings (some products offer a tax-free return, which is particularly attractive to 40% and 45% taxpayers), banks and building societies.
+Those willing to accept the possibility of greater risk perhaps equalling greater reward might consider the stock market, stock market-linked investments or buy-to-let property.

 Consider paying into pensions for family members.
 The introduction of stakeholder pensions allow contributions to be made for all UK residents, even children, as there is no requirement to have any earnings.
 Consider making payments of up to £3,600 for family members, as the fund will grow in a tax-free environment.
 The net cost is only £2,880.

-Take advantage of tax exemptions.
-Everyone has a yearly capital gains exemption.
-This exemption is currently £12,300, and gains up to this figure can be made without tax.
-Therefore, taxpayers should consider realising gains from investments up to this figure.
+Everyone has an annual capital gains exemption.
+The exemption is currently £12,300, however this is reducing to £6,000 for 2023/24 and to £3,000 for 2024/25.
+You are only taxed on total capital gains that exceed the annual allowance.
+Taxpayers should therefore consider selling taxable assets to make a capital gain up to this figure.
 Gifts between spouses and civil partners are tax free, so it is possible to double the yearly exemptions available by giving shares or other investments to a spouse or civil partner.

-With regards to shares standing at a loss, consider selling them so that the loss can be set against any gains made over and above the capital gains annual exemption.
-If you wish to retain the investment, it could be bought back by the spouse or partner, within an ISA.
-It will not be tax effective to buy back the investment, unless he or she waits for 30 days before doing so.
-In addition, you must take care not to fall foul of anti-avoidance legislation.
-This prevents loss relief where certain arrangements exist, the main purpose, or one of the main purposes, of which is to secure a tax advantage.
+If you have shares standing at a loss, you should consider selling them so that the loss can be set against any gains made over and above the capital gains annual exemption.
+If you want to retain the investment, it could be bought back by the spouse or partner, within an ISA.
+It will not be tax effective for them to buy back the investment within 30 days of you selling it.
+In addition, care must be taken not to fall foul of anti-avoidance legislation which prevents loss relief being claimed where certain arrangements exist, the main purpose, or one of the main purposes, of which is to secure a tax advantage.

 Capital gains tax may be deferred through the use of an Enterprise Investment Scheme investment.

 Making charitable donations via the Gift Aid scheme is an effective way to reduce taxable income.
-If you make donations, it is important that you tick Gift Aid so that the charity can benefit from the basic rate tax relief.
+If donations have been made, it is important that you ticked Gift Aid so that the charity can benefit from the basic rate tax relief.
 Higher rate taxpayers should make the necessary claim on their tax return for further relief.
-If you plan on making future donations, bring these forward to 5th April to get tax relief at an earlier date.
+If future donations are planned, you may wish to bring these forward to on or before 5th April to ensure the tax relief is obtained at an earlier date.

-Check your PAYE tax code number for the following tax year is correct to avoid paying the wrong amount of tax.
+Employees should check that their PAYE tax code number for the following tax year is correct and ensure that any inaccuracies are amended.